databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 <div data-lang="scala" markdown="1">
 <pre class="prettyprint lang-bsh">
 cd /root/als/scala
-# change the folder name to ml-10m to run on the bigger data set
+# change the folder name from "medium" to "large" to run on the large data set
-sbt/sbt package "run hdfs://movielens/ml-1m"
+sbt/sbt package "run /movielens/medium"
 </pre>

 This command will compile the `MovieLensALS` class and create a JAR file in